 School is almost back in session, but that doesn’t mean you can’t take one last trip with the family.
-San Luis Obispo County is a wonderful place for kids of all ages.
-Traveling with family can get expensive so give your pocketbook a break and explore all that nature has to offer, in SLO County.
+SLO CAL is a wonderful place for kids of all ages.
+Traveling with family can get expensive so give your pocketbook a break and explore all that nature has to offer.
 Next time you’re in the area, check out these family-friendly hikes and nature walks:

 Elfin Forest in Los Osos